benikun88/Python-selenium-project/README.md

 ## Tasks

-- **Automate 50 Scenarios UI and API (Ongoing):** The project aims to automate 50 test scenarios, enhancing coverage and ensuring robust testing of Magento features.
+- **Automate 50 Scenarios UI and API Test (Ongoing):** The project aims to automate 50 test scenarios, enhancing coverage and ensuring robust testing of Magento features.

 - **Required Design Patterns:** The automation project follows the Page Object Model (POM) along with the "Page Factory" design pattern to enhance maintainability and readability of the code.